TheresaLui/SelfHelpContent_v2/articles/microsoft.datashare/datashare-create-datashareaccount.md

 3. Click Add
 4. Add yourself in as owner

-In the case of adding a dataset from a SQL Server, you must run a script which creates a new user in the database for the Data Share MSI.
+In the case of adding a dataset from a SQL Server, you must run a script which creates a new user in the database for the Data Share MSI:

-create user [datashareaccountname] from external provider; exec sp_addrolemember db_owner, [datashareaccountname];
+`create user [datashareaccountname] from external provider; exec sp_addrolemember db_owner, [datashareaccountname];`

 Note that the [datashareaccountname] must be the same name as your Data Share resource.

 ### Resources have locks which impact account creation

 * Please ensure that there are no [locks on your Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-lock-resources)